 This is Tim Burton with the gloves off, dovetailing his trademark for gothic fairytales with the action of the first Batman outing.
 In effect, creating a comic book Christmas adventure full of bite, as Burton’s Batman universe expands and develops.
-However, unfortunately Batman Returns ended up to dark for some at Warner Brothers.
-Therefore ending Keaton, Pfeiffer and Burton’s involvement in the franchise.
-But if you’ve gotta go..
+However, unfortunately, Batman Returns ended up too dark for some at Warner Brothers.
+Thus ending Keaton, Pfeiffer and Burton’s involvement in the franchise.
+But if you’ve got a go.
 Go in style.
 And it fair to say that Batman Returns oozes style.

 Director: Tim Burton